gryphonshafer/Quizzing-Rule-Book/content/governance/internationals.md

 ### Statistician

 - A statistician will be responsible for keeping individual quizzers' scores.
+- The statistician will be responsible for keeping individual teams' scores and provide updates to the teams of their current standings.
 - This individual shall not be a regular scorekeeper.

 ## Quiz Question Selection